chenzhou409/chenzhou409.github.io/_pages/cv.md

 Interests
 ======
 I like rock music.
 My favorite band is Mayday.
 In my free time, I like playing football.
 I am a fan of Real Madrid.
 I also like playing Teamfight Tactics for relaxation.
-Actually, I am a master of Ionia.
 I am fond of science fiction and suspense films and TVs.